norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

 ### Subsidised Brake Labour ###

-We're a safety focussed project so _all brake *labour* is capped at £12 for students and staff_ (excluding parts).
+We're a safety focussed project so _all brake __labour__ is capped at £12 for students and staff_, excluding parts.
 In collaboration with UEA we aim for safe brakes to be affordable whether you're having a coaster brake serviced, or new pads and cables.
 (Obviously it can also be less than that for smaller adjustments).

 ### Education and Workshops ###